docustack-ai/credstack-public-web/src/app/legal/terms/terms.md

----
-title: Terms & Conditions
+# Terms and Conditions
-date: 2025-09-26
+#### Last Updated: 2025-09-26
----

-These terms and conditions outline the rules and regulations for the use of October Technologies Private Limited's Website, and all websites operated by docustack including www.docustack.ai and docustack.xyz, hereafter referred as docustack websites.
+These terms and conditions outline the rules and regulations for the use of October Technologies Private Limited's Website, and all websites operated by credstack including www.credstack.ai and credstack.xyz, hereafter referred as credstack websites.

-By accessing docustack websites we assume you accept these terms and conditions.
-Do not continue to use docustack websites if you do not agree to take all of the terms and conditions stated on this page.
+By accessing credstack websites we assume you accept these terms and conditions.
+Do not continue to use credstack websites if you do not agree to take all of the terms and conditions stated on this page.

 ## Terminology
 The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice and all Agreements: "Client", "You" and "Your" refers to you, the person log on this website and compliant to the Company's terms and conditions.
 "The Company", "Ourselves", "We", "Our" and "Us", refers to our Company.
 "Party", "Parties", or "Us", refers to both the Client and ourselves.
 All terms refer to the offer, acceptance and consideration of payment necessary to undertake the process of our assistance to the Client in the most appropriate manner for the express purpose of meeting the Client's needs in respect of provision of the Company's stated services, in accordance with and subject to, prevailing law of in.
 Any use of the above terminology or other words in the singular, plural, capitalization and/or he/she or they, are taken as interchangeable and therefore as referring to same.

 ## Cookies
 We employ the use of cookies.
-By accessing docustack websites, you agree to accept cookies in agreement with the October Technologies Private Limited's Privacy Policy.
+By accessing credstack websites, you agree to accept cookies in agreement with the October Technologies Private Limited's Privacy Policy.

 Most interactive websites use cookies to let us retrieve the user's details for each visit.
 Cookies are used by our website to enable the functionality of certain areas to make it easier for people visiting our website.
 Some of our affiliate/advertising partners may also use cookies.

 ## License
-Unless otherwise stated, October Technologies Private Limited and/or its licensors own the intellectual property rights for all material on docustack websites.
+Unless otherwise stated, October Technologies Private Limited and/or its licensors own the intellectual property rights for all material on credstack websites.
 All intellectual property rights are reserved.
-You may access this from docustack websites for your own personal use subjected to restrictions set in these terms and conditions.
+You may access this from credstack websites for your own personal use subjected to restrictions set in these terms and conditions.

 **You must not:**
-- Republish material from docustack websites
+- Republish material from credstack websites
-- Sell, rent or sub-license material from docustack websites
+- Sell, rent or sub-license material from credstack websites
-- Reproduce, duplicate or copy material from docustack websites
+- Reproduce, duplicate or copy material from credstack websites
-- Redistribute content from docustack websites
+- Redistribute content from credstack websites

 This Agreement shall begin on the date hereof.